Nerajno/Trapper_Keeper-v1/README.md

 - [x] Format the navbar for a better look....
 Remove Search item.
 - [x] Add thing to rails app to keep it awake on Heroku.
 - [x] Get it reviewed by others.
-- [ ] Get it reviewed by others.... again
+- [x] Get it reviewed by others.... again
-- [ ] Change colors via color theory to fit the project's target audience.
-- [ ] Fix about us and the other page.
 - [x] Write a completed ReadMe ~ See below.
 - [ ] Integrate tests.
 - [x] Add CI/CD or action for continous deployment via github to Heroku.